johndwells/Minimee/README.md

 ### Filename Case Sensitivity

-There is a file who's name has **_changed case_**, which may go unrecognised with versioning systems such as SVN/Git; while a check is in place to account for this, it is recommended that you double-check the filename's casing has been properly maintained.
+There is a file who's name has **_changed case_**, which may go unrecognised with versioning systems such as SVN/Git; while a check is in place to account for this, it is recommended that you double-check the filename's casing has been properly maintained (subsequent versions of Minimee may drop this check to save time).
 The file is:

     // correct:
     /system/expressionengine/third_party/minimee/libraries/JSMin.php